 - Joint replacement: Hip replacements for medium or large dogs, and (from July 2013) elbow replacements.
-These surgeries require extreme attention to prevent infection and we can only offer these at Lichfield.
+These surgeries require extreme attention to prevent infection and we can only offer these at Burton on Trent.

 - OCD Surgery: Problems with the joint cartilage in shoulders, elbows, knees and ankles are relatively common and can require surgery to save or to salvage the joint.

-- Patella luxation: Dislocating kneecaps are common in many breeds of dog, and are usually straightforward to sort out.
+- Patellar luxation: Dislocating kneecaps are common in many breeds of dog, and are usually straightforward to sort out.

 - Compression of the spinal cord and spinal nerve roots can be an acute emergency requiring the burring of windows in adjacent bone to relieve compression.
 Hemilaminectomy, dorsal laminectomy and ventral slots are some of the techniques we use to address these problems.